ryantking/digga/doc/api-reference-devshell.md

-## devshell.modules
+## devshell.nonExportedModules
-modules to include in all hosts and export to devshellModules output
+modules to include that won't be exported meant importing modules e.g. from external flakes

 *_Type_*:
-list of valid module or path convertible to its or anything convertible to it
+list of valid modules or anything convertible to it

 *_Default_*